Fetal bovine serum

-Fetal bovine serum (FBS) is derived from the blood drawn from a bovine fetus via a closed system of collection at the slaughterhouse.
-Fetal bovine serum is the most widely used serum-supplement for the in vitro cell culture of eukaryotic cells.
-This is due to it having a very low level of antibodies and containing more growth factors, allowing for versatility in many different cell culture applications.
+Fetal bovine serum (FBS) is the most widely used serum-supplement for the in vitro cell culture of eukaryotic cells.
+It is commonly utilized in biomedical research, pharmaceutical development, and biomanufacturing due to its ability to support a wide variety of cell types.
+This is due to it having a very low level of antibodies and containing more growth factors, allowing for versatility in many cell culture applications.
+Fetal bovine serum is derived from the blood drawn from a bovine fetus via a closed system of collection at the slaughterhouse.

-The globular protein, bovine serum albumin (BSA), is a major component of fetal bovine serum.
-The rich variety of proteins in fetal bovine serum maintains cultured cells in a medium in which they can survive, grow, and divide.
+The globular protein bovine serum albumin (BSA) is a major component of fetal bovine serum.
+It plays a crucial role in maintaining osmotic balance and transporting molecules within the culture medium.
+Besides BSA, fetal bovine serum is a rich source of growth and attachment factors, lipids, hormones, nutrients and electrolytes necessary to support cell growth in culture.
+It is typically added to basal cell culture medium, such as DMEM or RPMI, at a 5–10% concentration.

 Because it is a biological product, FBS is not a fully defined media component, and as such varies in composition between batches.
 As a result of this and in an attempt to minimize the possibility of transfer of adventitious agents, serum-free and chemically defined media (CDM) have been developed.
-The effectiveness of serum-free media is limited, however as many cell lines still require serum in order to grow, and many serum-free media formulations can only support the growth of narrowly-defined types of cells.
+However, the effectiveness of serum-free media is limited as many cell lines still require serum in order to grow, and many serum-free media formulations can only support the growth of narrowly defined types of cells.